Brod Bagert: History

 Bagert was born and raised in New Orleans.
 In high school, he studied classical literature in the original Latin and Greek, wrestled and boxed.
-Bagert attended Loyola University in New Orleans for both undergraduate and Law School, from which, in 1971, he received his Juris Doctor.
+Bagert attended Loyola University in New Orleans for both undergraduate and law school, from which, in 1971, he received his Juris Doctor.

-Bagert practiced as a trial attorney in Louisiana from 1971-1992, and served as an elected official from 1976-1980.
+Bagert practiced as a trial attorney in Louisiana from 1971 to 1992, and served as an elected official from 1976 to 1980.
 In the summer of 1992, Bagert decided to leave his law practice to become a full-time, professional poet.

-Early career
+Pre-poetry career

 Bagert was elected to the New Orleans City Council in 1976 for a partial term representing District D, and was subsequently re-elected to a full term in 1977.
 While serving as Councilman, Bagert introduced legislation to designate Esplanade Avenue and a large portion of the New Orleans area referred to as the Treme as a historic district.
 As Councilman, Bagert helped create the New Orleans Home Mortgage Authority and shepherded the issuance of $85-million in single-family mortgage revenue bonds to fund loans for low to moderate income, first-time home owners.

-In October 1980 Bagert left the City Council to accept an appointment to the Louisiana Public Service Commission.
+In October 1980, Bagert left the City Council to accept an appointment to the Louisiana Public Service Commission.

 After leaving political office, Bagert remained active in utility-related consumer issues.
-He pursued litigation against Louisiana Power & Light (LP&L) for the return of $1.9 billion dollars in fuel cost adjustment overpayments.
-He also became one of the lead proponents for the acquisition by the City of New Orleans Public Service Inc. (NOPSI), in a long dispute over the introduction of the cost of the Grand Gulf Nuclear Station into the rate structure applicable to New Orleans rate payers.
+He pursued litigation against Louisiana Power & Light (LP&L) for the return of $1.9 billion in fuel cost adjustment overpayments.
+He also became one of the lead proponents for the acquisition by the City of New Orleans Public Service Inc. (NOPSI), in a long dispute over the introduction of the cost of the Grand Gulf Nuclear Station into the rate structure applicable to New Orleans ratepayers.